-Similar to how the pass point was set for the written examination, an Angoff workshop was conducted with 14 SMEs who had been involved in the simulation.
+Similar to how the pass point was set for the written examination, an Angoff workshop was conducted with 12 SMEs who had been involved in the simulation.
 All evaluators were intimately familiar with the exam content and the evaluation process.
 The evaluators have trained pilots enabling them to have an in-depth appreciation of the skill set needed by pilot trainees.
 They were asked to evaluate the level of performance that a minimally competent candidate would exhibit on each of the 60 measurement opportunities.
 They were asked to judge the level of performance based on the examination rating system, +2, +1, 0, -1, and -2.
-The passing score was a scaled 52.
-Of the twenty-seven candidates who took the simulator exam, nineteen obtained a passing score.
+The mean score on the simulator was 48.51 and the median score was 49.
+The passing score was set at 55.
+Of the twenty-seven candidates who took the simulator exam, nine obtained a passing score according to scoring done on June 9th and 10th.
+One additional candidate was determined to have a passing score after a review of his simulator exercise on August 9th.
+The total number of candidates who passed the simulator examination was ten.